Skip to content

 Tag operations support these ARN forms: arn:aws:ses:<region>:<account>:configuration-set/<name>, arn:aws:ses:<region>:<account>:template/<name>, and arn:aws:ses:<region>:<account>:identity/<email-or-domain>.
 Tags supplied to CreateConfigurationSet, CreateEmailTemplate, and CreateEmailIdentity are reachable through ListTagsForResource; UpdateEmailTemplate does not modify tags.
 Other resource types return NotFoundException.

-Identity, template, configuration-set, and sent-message state is shared between the v1 Query API and the v2 REST JSON API, so a template created with CreateTemplate resolves through SendEmail on v2 (and vice versa), a configuration set created with CreateConfigurationSet is visible to both DescribeConfigurationSet (v1) and GetConfigurationSet (v2), and every send appears in the same GET /_aws/ses inspection mailbox.
+Identity, identity-policy, template, custom-verification-template, configuration-set, and sent-message state is shared between the v1 Query API and the v2 REST JSON API, so a template created with CreateTemplate resolves through SendEmail on v2 (and vice versa), a policy written with PutIdentityPolicy (v1) is returned by GetEmailIdentityPolicies (v2), a custom verification email template created with CreateCustomVerificationEmailTemplate (v1) is returned by GetCustomVerificationEmailTemplate (v2), a configuration set created with CreateConfigurationSet is visible to both DescribeConfigurationSet (v1) and GetConfigurationSet (v2), and every send appears in the same GET /_aws/ses inspection mailbox.